|16th OVI Home Page|

 Fletcher was one of the lucky inmates; he survived the ordeal, and in 1865 became the first postwar governor of Missouri.

-Captain Milton Mills was sent here after his capture at Chickasaw Bayou, December 29, 1862, and imprisonment in Jackson, Mississippi, arriving March 4, 1863, to await parole and exchange which occurred on April 12, 1863.
+Major Milton Mills was imprisoned here after his capture at Chickasaw Bayou, December 29, 1862, and imprisonment in Jackson, Mississippi, arriving March 24, 1863, to await exchange which occurred on April 12, 1863.
 Mills arrived home on April 25 and left to rejoin his regiment on May 20.
 Several other officers captured at the battle of Chickasaw Bayou were also sent here.

 This is a sketch from Harper's Weekly, published October 17, 1863, showing the quarters of the Union Officers confined at Libby Prison.
 Sketch by Capt.
 Harry E. Wrigley, Topographical Engineer (listed as a Musician in the 17th Pennsylvania Infantry).